 The legal team at Law Offices of Randall B. Isenberg understands that allegations involved in domestic disputes can be complex.
 Despite the allegations made, you have rights under the law, including the right to hire a criminal defense attorney who can help you fight your case.
 If you or someone you know needs legal help, we are ready to walk you through the legal options during a free and confidential consultation.

 How TX Penal Code Ch 71.004 Defines Family Violence

 You can find the legal definition of “family violence” in TX Penal Code Ch 71.004.
 This section outlines the types of violent crimes and actions that qualify as “family violence.”
 Specifically, the acts that constitute family violence include:

 - Actions that threaten physical harm or bodily injury

 - Actions that put the victim in reasonable fear of imminent physical harm or bodily injury

-- Action intended to result in physical harm or bodily injury.
+- Actions intended to result in physical harm or bodily injury

 - The parent of a child victim